Early-stage venture is more art than science. It's a never-ending calibration exercise. Drafting this helped me think through:

 - Coinbase: "To increase economic freedom in the world."

 - TrueML: "To restore hope and financial stability for those who lost them."

 - Stripe: "To increase the GDP of the internet."

 - Situations where there's a huge and growing market with a vulnerable incumbent (banks probably don't count given their resiliency).
-This is one of the many reasons we co-led the seed and led the A in Highnote.
 Perhaps this is one of the takeaways from the Adobe-Figma acquisition.

 - Contrary to the previous bullet, talented founders building in unpopular, tiny, new markets where a big leap of faith is required regarding the future market growth among many other stars aligning.
 Think 2012 Coinbase, 2013 Circle.

 - Thoughtful customer selection.
 Targeting an underserved audience isn't attractive without a breakthrough in approach or tech.
 For instance, it's more scary than exciting if an insurtech startup wants to provide tree service insurance in Florida when nobody else will without a significant innovation.